tboy1337/ProfitPioneer/README.md

 - Customer segmentation data (optional)
 - Geographic information (optional)

-Sample data is provided within the application for demonstration purposes.
+Sample data is provided within the application for demonstration purposes and is not related to any external platform.

 ## Customization